johnofleek/PiloT/networkManagerDocs/README.md

 # Network manager

-This section explores the use of network manager in combination with the RPi / Rasbian OS and the Pilot cellular HAT board.
+This section explores the use of network manager in combination with the RPi / Rasbian OS and the USB interface of the Pilot cellular HAT board.

 Network manager can replace the functionality provided by *dhcpcd* which is installed by default in the current versions (2019) of Raspbian and has the advantage that it